whyboris/utilitarianism.net/README.md

 3. Build the final website

 See `justfile` for details which in turn uses `build.js` to do some of its bidding.

+_Bonus:_ if you run `npm install -g serve` you'll be able to then preview the production website with `cd public` followed by `serve` 🎉

 ## Adding documents